 BJS DESIGN STUDIO

 BJS Design Studio provides graphic design in Wake Forest, NC and the surrounding areas, including (but not limited to) Raleigh, Durham and Chapel Hill.
 First opened on January 12, 2017, it is the solo venture of owner Brian J. Schmidt, a long-time design professional and a Wake Forest resident since 2004.
-With an industry history spanning the past two decades, I am a go-to source for print and web design for marketing purposes.
+With an industry history spanning the past two decades, I am a go-to source for professional print and web design for business communications and marketing.

 November 1997–January 1999: